-The effects of a recession and tightened credit markets in the United States and other countries may adversely impact our business and financial condition and may negatively impact our ability to access financing.
+The effects of a recession and tightened credit markets in the U.S. and other countries may adversely impact our business and financial condition and may negatively impact our ability to access financing.

-The U.S. economy has been impacted by a severe recession.
 Demand for our rental products depends on continued industrial and business activity and state government funding.
-The effects of the U.S. recession and general global economic downturn have adversely affected our customers, including local school districts that are subject to budgetary constraints, which could result in decreased demand for the products we rent.
+The effects of a U.S. recession and general global economic downturn may adversely affect our customers, including local school districts that are subject to budgetary constraints, which could result in decreased demand for the products we rent.
 Reduced demand for our rental products and deflation could increase price competition.
 This lowered demand and price pressure could have a material adverse effect on our revenue and profitability.
+In 2011 we experienced decreased demand and lower pricing in our California modular operations.